venetucci/personal-website/_pages/research.md

 ## Conference Talks

-Presenter, "In the Business of Resignation: The Relationship Between Narrative and Practice in Silicon Valley" _Revitalizing Applied Anthropology_.
-Society for the Anthropology of North America (SANA) and Society for Applied Anthropology (SfAA), Portland, OR (2025).
+Presenter, "In the Business of Resignation: The Relationship Between Narrative and Practice in Silicon Valley" _Revitalizing Applied Anthropology_, Society for the Anthropology of North America (SANA) and Society for Applied Anthropology (SfAA).
+Portland, OR (2025).

 <details class="margin-bottom-lg">
 <summary><span class="pointer text-xs">Abstract</span></summary>